lucas-nelson-uiuc/lucas-nelson-uiuc/README.md

-Hello, I’m @lucas-nelson-uiuc, or Lucas Nelson.
+Hello, I’m `@lucas-nelson-uiuc`, or Lucas Nelson.

-Recently graduated from UIUC with a degree in statistics.
-Working now as a data analyst.
+Recently graduated from the University of Illinois with a degree in statistics.
+Working now as a data analyst where I roleplay as a *faux data engineer*.

+Really enjoy working with processes that involve web applications (Shiny, Flask), although these are typically data-intensive applications.
 Interests include out-of-core processing, OLAP query engines, and all things automation.

-Avid cyclist, post-rock enjoyer, and Polars/DuckDB enthusiast after hours.
+After hours, I am an dvid cyclist, post-rock enjoyer, and Polars/DuckDB enthusiast.